 Summary: The National Outstanding Young Member Medal is awarded to a member of the National Society who is 40 years old or younger.
-The recipient shall have exhibited continued, exemplary service to the Society at all levels-Chapter, State, District, and National-especially focused on leadership and service to youth and younger members.
+The recipient shall have exhibited continued,

 The medal is named for Sgt.
 Joseph Plumb Martin, who enlisted at the young age of 16, and served for the duration of the war, fighting in many notable campaigns, being mustered out in 1783.
 This young man, dedicated to seeing the war through to the end, is a Patriot that all our younger members should emulate.